How to Become a Life Coach: Building a Successful Coaching Business

 If helping others become better versions of themselves is something you’re passionate about, and you are great at communicating with others, becoming a life coach could be a natural career path for you.
 If you have decided to take the plunge, please accept my congratulations.
 As an award-winning coach myself, I can attest to how fulfilling a profession it is, having the opportunity to improve others’ lives as well as your own.
 Done right, it can offer you the perfect balance of entrepreneurial freedom, the potential for great pay, and a meaningful career.

 However, whilst life coaching is a wonderful profession, it is also hard work.
-Stellar listening skills and an abundance of empathy are great starting points, but never forget that succeeding as a life coach is ultimately a business decision.
-For the sake of both yourself and your clients, the single most important factor in considering it as a life-long profession is about generating a sustainable income.
+Stellar listening skills and an abundance of empathy are great starting points.
+However, never forget that succeeding as a life coach is a business decision.
+For the sake of both yourself and your clients, the most important factor is generating a sustainable income.
 Once you’ve decided that this is your calling, you will have to ensure your business and services are up to scratch if you are to succeed.

 Here are three strategies for building a successful life coaching business: